 For some, success was no myth.
-By the time Douglas Fairbanks chose to play the leading role in “Robin Hood” (1922), all he had to do was snap his fingers to have built for him the biggest set since “Intolerance” (1916): the set was no myth and neither were the millions that came in at the box-office.
-In the 1920s, such personalities seemed to many people more alive and genuine and worthy of emulation than the political leaders of the decade.
+By the time Douglas Fairbanks chose to play the leading role in “Robin Hood” (1922), all he had to do was snap his fingers to have the biggest filmset since “Intolerance” (1916).
+The set was no myth, and neither were the millions that came in at the box office.
+In the 1920s, such personalities seemed to many people more alive, genuine, and worthy of emulation than the political leaders of the decade.

 You must be logged in to post a comment.